ericlingit/fastai-notes/lesson02/lesson2v3_video_notes.md

 ```
 Remember, x2 is always 1.

 `x[:,0]` indexes all rows in column 0. `.uniform_(-1,1)` *updates* all of the values in the indexed range to between -1 and 1.
-In pytorch, functions that end with an underscore will update the variable that called the function (instead of simply returning a value w/o modifying the variable).
+In `pytorch`, functions that end with an underscore will update the variable that called the function (instead of simply returning a value w/o modifying the variable).

 Create some coefficients `a1` and `a2`:
 ```python